salma1601/process-asl-old/docs/source/index.rst

 =============================================================
-process-asl: Arterial Spin Labeling Data processing in python
+process-asl: Arterial Spin Labeling data processing in python
 =============================================================

     process-asl is a Python module for processing Arterial Spin Labeling data.
     Funded by INRIA Parietal, developed in collaboration with Grenoble Institute of Neurosciences.

 .. toctree::